nuthanc/angular_course/routing-start/README.md

 * Add these 2 services in App module's providers
 * In App Routing module, add canActivate in the Route
   * This will apply as Guard to both Parent and its children

+### Protecting Child (Nested) Routes with canActivateChild

+* If we want to apply Guard only to the child routes, then we can use canActivateChild in the route and implement canActivateChild interface in the Guard